September 30th is the National Day for Truth and Reconciliation

 Canada

-This Saturday, September 30th, marks the third National Day for Truth and Reconciliation, honouring the lost children and the survivors of the residential school system, their families and communities.
+This Monday, September 30th, marks the fourth National Day for Truth and Reconciliation, honouring the lost children and the survivors of the residential school system, their families and communities.
 Read our statement on what the Alzheimer Society of Canada is doing on this day, and find links to related resources.

 National Day for Truth and Reconcilation

-This Saturday, September 30th, marks the third National Day for Truth and Reconciliation.
+This Monday, September 30th, marks the fourth National Day for Truth and Reconciliation.
 On this day, we honour the lost children and the survivors of the residential school system, their families and their communities.

 This day has been enacted as part of Truth and Reconciliation Commission Call to Action No. 80 “to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.”